star-du/cloud-mini-app/docs/management.md

 #### VBA and Macros

 VBA Macros are stored in a special data blob that is exposed in the `vbaraw` property of the workbook object when the `bookVBA` option is `true`.
 They aresupported in `XLSM`, `XLSB`, and `BIFF8 XLS` formats.
 The supported format writers automatically insert the data blobs if it is present in the workbook and associate with the worksheet names.

-**Custom Code Names**
++ Custom Code Names

 The workbook code name is stored in `wb.Workbook.WBProps.CodeName`.
 By default, Excel will write `ThisWorkbook` or a translated phrase like `DieseArbeitsmappe`.
-Worksheet and Chartsheet code names are in the worksheet properties object at `wb.Workbook.Sheets[i].CodeName`.
+Worksheet and  chartsheet code names are in the worksheet properties object at `wb.Workbook.Sheets[i].CodeName`.
 Macrosheets and Dialogsheets are ignored.

 The readers and writers preserve the code names, but they have to be manually set when adding a VBA blob to a different workbook.

-**Macrosheets**
++ **Macrosheets**

 Older versions of Excel also supported a non-VBA "macrosheet" sheet type that stored automation commands.
 These are exposed in objects with the `!type` property set to `"macro"`.

-**Detecting macros in workbooks**
++ **Detecting macros in workbooks**

 The `vbaraw` field will only be set if macros are present, so testing is simple: